 Homemade probiotics for dogs

-For the adventurous owner, certain homemade probiotics for dogs can be a great option.
-Fermented vegetables like plain sauerkraut (cabbage and salt only) or fermented carrots can provide a boost of beneficial microbes.
+For the DIY enthusiast, homemade probiotics for dogs can be rewarding.
+Fermented vegetables like sauerkraut (cabbage and salt only) are rich in enzymes and microbes.

 Safety notes

-- Read Every Label: Scrutinize ingredient lists for xylitol (highly toxic), sugar, and artificial additives.
+- Read Labels: Check for xylitol and artificial sweeteners.

-- Consistency is Key: Probiotics work best when given daily.
+- Consistency: Probiotics work best when given daily.

 Finding the best probiotic for dogs